-Set up LDAP Domain Groups, Members
+Set up LDAP Domain Nodes

-In the navigation panel, the LDAP domain branch of the tree menu includes options for setting up groups and/or members in the domain so that filtering profiles can later be created.
-The following options are used in this setup process: Select Group/Member from Domain, Set Group Priority, Manually Add Member, Manually Add Group, and Upload User/Group Profile.
+In the navigation panel, the LDAP domain branch of the tree menu includes options for setting up entities (nodes) in the domain so that filtering profiles can later be created.
+The following options are used in this setup process: Manage Profile Objects, Set Group Priority, Manually Add Workstation, Manually Add Member, Manually Add Group, and Upload Profile.

-Add LDAP groups, users to the tree
+Add nodes to the domain tree list

-Before you can create filtering profiles for groups and/or members in a domain, you must first add the groups and/or members to the tree list for that domain.
+Before you can create filtering profiles for groups, workstations, users, and/or containers in a domain, you must first add these nodes to the tree list for that domain.